MrBlueXav/Stocharythm-box/README.md

 Work In Progress !!

+*Features* :
 8 voices at the moment :
 - 6 sample players which can access to 41 famous short samples (800kB)
 - 1 Synthetic Bass Drum  (DaisySP/ Emilie Gillet)
 - 1 white noise with ADSR

 FX : simple reverb based on Freeverb (MiniFreeverb.h)
+Mono output

 The sequencer is not step based.
 You define a loop duration and call for sound events which are randomly dispatched in the loop.
 These are so-called "stocharythms".

 Many debug messages through UART (Pin PA2).

+To improve :
+[] noise during UART transmissions
+[] add stereo placement
+[] make debug messages optional
+[] remove clicks at the end of some samples

 - - - -
 ### Keyboard control :